 MitoQ, a mitochondrial supplement, has been shown in studies to enhance acetaldehyde clearance in the liver.
 “This study demonstrated that speeding up acetaldehyde clearance by preserving ALDH2 activity critically mediates the beneficial effect of MitoQ on alcohol-induced pathogenesis at the gut-liver axis.”[ref]

 Zinc and niacin (B3) are both co-factors for acetaldehyde dehydrogenase.[ref]
 Make sure you have sufficient levels of both through foods or supplements.

 Glutathione is also needed for the conversion of acetaldehyde into acetic acid.
 NAC is a precursor to glutathione.

-There is a supplement called Sunset Asian Flush that is formulated to prevent the reactions from ALDH2 variant.
-It has NAC, Quercetin (a natural antihistamine), and a couple other supplements in it.
+There is a supplement called Sunset Asian Flush that is formulated to prevent the reactions from the ALDH2 variant.
+It has NAC, Quercetin (a natural antihistamine), and a couple of other supplements in it.

 Dopamine is a powerful player in our cognitive function – impacting mood, movement, and motivation.
 Genetic variants in the dopamine receptors influence addiction, ADHD, neurological diseases, depression, psychosis, and aggression.

 Bipolar Disorder, Depression, Circadian Clock Genes

 New research shows that depression and bipolar disorder are linked to changes or disruption in circadian genes.
 Some people carry genetic variants in the circadian genes that make them more susceptible to circadian disruption.